Bruce Dickinson: Solo career

-In June of 2025 Dickinson released a remaster of his 1994 album Balls to Picasso called More Balls to Picasso.
-The record also included previously unreleased live in-the-studio tracks, ‘Gods of War’ and ‘Shoot All the Clowns’.
-Dickinson also embarked on his first solo North American tour in thirty years in support of his album The Mandrake Project which went from August to October.
-He also announced that he will begin recording for his new album which he plays to have finished by 2027.
+In June 2025 Dickinson released a remaster of his 1994 album Balls to Picasso called More Balls to Picasso.
+The record also included previously unreleased live in-the-studio tracks 'Gods of War' and 'Shoot All the Clowns'.
+Dickinson also embarked on his first solo North American tour in 30 years in support of his album The Mandrake Project, which went from August to October.
+He also announced that he will begin recording his new album, which he plans to have finished by 2027.